What the Major Banks are Forecasting for the Japanese Yen in 2020

 Maybe slightly, if we agree with most of the major banks.

-- The US economy picks up, US political risks ease, and the Federal Reserve (central bank) increases interest rates, supporting the USD.
-This will also reduce safe haven buying for lower risk currencies like JPY or CHF
+- Coronavirus epidemic in the US is under control, the US economy picks up, US political risks ease, and the Federal Reserve (central bank) increases interest rates, supporting the USD.
+This may reduce safe haven buying for lower risk currencies like JPY or CHF

 - The Japanese economy falters and inflation only slowly and gradually picks up, increasing the chance of interest rate cuts from the Bank of Japan (BOJ)